A Q&A WITH SURIYA

 You do have a bathroom in your room so there is that opportunity to stay in the room more often, but we have an open door policy so people tend to leave their doors open and can hang out and study together.
 There’s also a lot of community areas.

-What are the pros and cons of choosing to live in Honors?
+What are the pros and cons of living in Honors?

 It’s a really amazing area to live in.
 There are a lot of diverse interests and many students in the Honors community are involved in leadership as well so a lot of student initiatives happen.
 There is also high involvement in the campus community and this feeds into the activities we do here.
 It’s generally just a really fun atmosphere for people.